5 Best Splitting Mauls of 2018

 The head is a half-way house between a true, wedged splitting design, and a much sharper cutting blade.
 This jack of all trades design sort of works, yet by trying to be all things to all men it really ends up doing both jobs “okay enough”.

 Getting back to the head, the Gransfors is only slightly heavier than the Helko, yet this small upgrade makes a huge difference.
-I could take one strike hits with consistency and of all the mauls we reviewed, this was the one I would keep returning to time and again.
+You can take one strike hits with consistency and of all the mauls we reviewed, this was the one I would keep returning to time and again.

 The absolute winner, ignoring price, must be a straight up fight between the Helko and the Gransfors.
 Both are extreme quality items and probably what a seasoned outback guy would want to purchase.